WSPA-TV: Spartan ownership (1956–2000)

-Media General and Nexstar ownership
+Media General and Nexstar ownership and CBS disaffiliation

 On December 8, 1999, Spartan Communications agreed to be purchased by Media General for $605 million.
 The transaction bolstered Media General's portfolio of Southeastern TV stations while marking the end of a local, family-owned broadcaster.

 On March 1, 2009, WSPA's digital tower on Hogback Mountain—built in 2000 for the launch of digital service that June—collapsed in a wind storm, taking down the tower used for analog broadcasting—dating to the 1970s—as it fell.
 WSPA's digital signal was restored as a subchannel of WYCW, and a replacement antenna was mounted on the remnant lower portion of the digital tower to broadcast a temporary analog and digital service until a replacement tower was constructed.

 On September 8, 2015, Media General announced that it would acquire the Meredith Corporation, then-owner of regional Fox affiliate WHNS (channel 21), for $2.4 billion to form Meredith Media General.
 With WSPA and WHNS among the four highest-rated stations in the market, one of WSPA or WHNS would have had to be divested had the deal gone through.
 That sale was canceled on January 27, 2016, in favor of a sale of Media General to the Nexstar Broadcasting Group that was completed in January 2017.

+WSPA-TV lost its CBS affiliation to WYFF on August 1, 2026, as part of a modified renewal of most other Nexstar affiliations with CBS.
+Greenville–Spartanburg–Asheville was one of four markets where stations owned by Hearst Television assumed the CBS affiliation from Nexstar-owned stations in their markets.
+WSPA began airing CW programming at that time.